 The road to Delano was the expected: dry heat, long dusty drive.
 Along the stretch of the 5FWY and the 99FWY, the transition from urban to rural and agricultural was striking: I saw a semi towing a semi, Chevy and Ford trucks kicking up dust as they raced to drop off their load, ordinary folks walking the road, hitch-hiking to the next town over the rolling hills of Kern Valley.
 Zero malls.
 Zero highrises.

 As I drove home, and began debriefing my experience, I could not help but smell the scent of grapes ripening on the vines.
 Earthy was the defining character of the smell, and it made me ask why the Manongs didn’t just simply abandon the fields if their lives were so hard.
-Obviously, the answers are varied and rooted in that period in history; but I think another reason is the familiar connection to the earth that farm labor represented then to the Manongs, many of whom from rural settings, themselves.
+While the answers are varied and rooted in their circumstance in that period in history, I think another reason is the familiar connection to the earth that farm labor represented then to the Manongs, many of whom from rural settings, themselves.

-Marginalized in a foreign shore and away from the reassuring warmth of family, working on Delano’s farms bridged their isolation and transported the Manongs to the farms they once knew growing up.
-They must have felt great joy and a solid sense of achievement making land productive, raising grapes.
+Marginalized in a foreign shore and away from the reassuring warmth of family, working on Delano’s farms must have bridged their isolation and transported the Manongs to the farms they once knew growing up.
+They must have felt soothed by the great joy and solid sense of achievement making land productive, raising grapes.

-In a country that considered them with little value, feeding the city folk across California with the grapes they grew must have been sweet revenge, and a measure of self-soothing, self-advocacy for their value as people.
+In a country that considered them with little value, feeding the city folk across California with the grapes they grew must have been sweet retribution, and a measure of self-soothing, self-advocacy for their value as people.
 The political project in farmworker organizing they later cultivated was a logical extension of this self-advocacy, of this need to be considered as equal and noteworthy.

 Delano, this isolated place, not only feeds the population with its crops and the soul with its rural charm, it also feeds our collective identity as Filipino Americans by linking us to a vital period in our settlement history.

-The collective work we each do to improve the quality of life in our community–whether thru politics, academia, business, healthcare, nonprofit work–is intertwined with the boldness of the Manongs way back then when they stood up to say, “We exist, and we are here to stay!”
+The collective work we each do to improve the quality of life in our community–whether thru politics, academia, business, healthcare, nonprofit work–is intertwined with the boldness of the Manongs way back then when they stood up to say, “We matter, we are equal, and we are here to stay!”

-They stood up for themselves, and, in many ways, also for us; and for this macro-level and long-haul aspect of their work, their strike, their advocacy, will always be current.
+They stood up for themselves and also for us; with this macro-level and long-haul perspective of their work, their strike in 1965 will always be current.

-The role of immigrant communities like ours in building the state, in blazing the trail for the farmworker movement, these find their origin in Delano, and they are as solid as the earth that the Manongs tilled.
-May the ongoing writing of their history–and rewriting of UFW history–continue to inform the world of what the Manongs did, and inspire us to contribute even more fully to the ongoing work of building a thriving Filipino American community.
+The role of immigrant communities like ours in building the state, in blazing the trail for the farmworker movement, these find part of their origin in Delano, an origin as solid as the earth that the Manongs tilled.
+May the ongoing writing of their history–and rewriting of UFW history–continue to inform the world of what the Manongs did, and inspire us to contribute to the ongoing work of building a thriving Filipino American community.

-Indeed, the work to doing both well knows no end; in the words of Jonny Itliong, “the grape strike never ended; it goes on.”
+Indeed, the work to doing both well knows no end; in the words of Johnny Itliong, “the grape strike never ended; it goes on.”